BasicallyMe/spendwise/README.md

 - **Date and Time Stamps:** Each expense entry is timestamped, helping you keep track of when each expense was incurred.

-- **Search and Filtering `Upcoming`:** Easily search and filter through your expenses based on date, category, or amount.

-- **Charts and Analytics `Upcoming`:** Visualize your spending habits with interactive charts and graphs, enabling you to identify trends and areas where you can save money.

 - **Secure Authentication:** User data is secured using Firebase Authentication, ensuring your financial information remains confidential.

+## Upcoming Features
+- **Search and Filtering:** Easily search and filter through your expenses based on date, category, or amount.

+- **Charts and Analytics:** Visualize your spending habits with interactive charts and graphs, enabling you to identify trends and areas where you can save money, in a personalised Dashboard.
+- **Sign up with Google:** Seamlessly create an account using your Google credentials for a hassle-free registration experience.

 ## Credits